RedHat-UX/red-hat-design-system/docs/foundations/color/theming.md

 ### Desaturated theme <!-- add purple Beta tag -->

-The desaturated theme can be used when components need to be placed on large areas of color or some of the surface gray values.
+The desaturated theme can be used when elements or patterns need to be placed on large areas of color or some of the surface gray values.

 {% alert title="Update from the team" %}
 The design system team is working on creating desaturated theme best practices in the near future. <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">Contact us</a> if you would like to contribute.